 Canadian actor Adam Beach walks a fine line as an ambassador for Canada 150

-There are 4 comments on the Medincine Hat News story from 18 hrs ago, titled Canadian actor Adam Beach walks a fine line as an ambassador for Canada 150.
-In it, Medincine Hat News reports that:
+There are 2 comments on the Brandon Sun story from Yesterday, titled Canadian actor Adam Beach walks a fine line as an ambassador for Canada 150.
+In it, Brandon Sun reports that:

-Actor Adam Beach holds an oar engraved with a declaration opposing a crude oil pipeline and tanker expansion as he stands by a map showing First Nations land and proposed pieplines during a signing ceremony in Vancouver, B.C., on December 1, 2011.
 Canadian actor Adam Beach finds himself walking a fine line after agreeing to be an ambassador for the federal government's Canada 150 celebrations.
+Beach, who overcame a troubled childhood on the Dog Creek reserve in Manitoba to star in Hollywood blockbusters such as "Flags of Our Fathers," feels he should help pay tribute to a government that has funded some of his films, as well as his film school for indigenous students in Winnipeg.

 |